 Ahead of the ship, heading up the fjord, was this:

 All around were spectacular views, changing by the minute as the sun went down behind the mountain, as the temperature changed, as the rivers of cloud poured out between the peaks, as the low light rays illuminated the peaks and glaciers behind us with bright red tinges.
 I ended up staying up all night because I couldn't bear to go inside and ignore it all.
-I took hundreds of photos, and even after drastic pruning, I till have over 50 . . . selecting which to post here has been exceptionally difficult.
+I took hundreds of photos, and even after drastic pruning, I still have over 50 . . . selecting which to post here has been exceptionally difficult.
 I was an extraordinary night, perishing cold . . . about a dozen of us stayed there all night.

 At this latitude, at this time of year, the sun appears above the mountains at roughly NNE and falls below the mountain-tops at roughly NNW, so in sailing up the fjord we were heading towards the action the whole time.